 also a 560KΩ bias resistor towards Vref so the voltage we measure isn't too far

 off the center.
-In Circuit 6 I had used 1MΩ, but here it produced
+In Circuit 6 (whole device) I had used 1MΩ, but here it produced

 mysterious oscillations, and going